 As the father of three, I can tell you that the most magical time of my life was during the pregnancies and birth of our children.
 And I can also tell you that there is no one “right way” to think or feel about this time of expectancy.

-If this is an unplanned pregnancy, there may be a lot of “uh-oh” feelings that could conflict with inner excitement on your side, but not your partners.
-Or lots of back and forth feelings about what this means to your body, your lifestyle, your income, and your home.
+If this is an unplanned pregnancy, there may be a lot of “uh-oh” feelings that could conflict with inner excitement on your side but not your partner.
+Or lots of back-and-forth feelings about what this means to your body, your lifestyle, your income, and your home.

 Go Easy On Yourself

 No matter the situation, any and all feelings you have are totally OK!